What is Group Therapy?

 How can Group Therapy Help?

-In conclusion, the group is an ideal setting for discovering how we are seen by others, how our behaviour affects others and why we behave in certain ways.
-By gaining this understanding we can set in motion the wheels of change and self-healing.
+Ultimately, the group becomes a living laboratory for discovering how you impact others, how others experience you, and why you behave in certain ways.
+Through this understanding, the wheels of change and self-healing begin to turn.

 What is involved in Group Therapy?

-• Any visiting staff or new members should be told they are expected to participate; “observers” are not allowed.
+• Visiting staff or new members are expected to participate fully; passive observers are not allowed.

 Please get in touch